TTCA Breeder Referral Requirements are changed January 1, 2023

 - OFA hip clearances of Sire and Dam done after the age of two, or a PennHIP clearance examined after the age of one, and with a 60th percentile DI (distraction index) of 0.45 or better

-- CERF clearances of the Sire and Dam within the previous 12 months submitted to the CERF registry.
+- CAER clearances of the Sire and Dam within the previous 12 months submitted to the CAER registry.

-- (For litters born in 2014 and after) Sire and Dam’s DNA test result listings on OFA’s website for NCL and PLL
+- Sire and Dam's DNA test result listings on OFA's website for NCL and PLL including those designated as ‘Clear by Parentage’.

 If a breeder had or has a litter with a sire and/or dam that did not meet the health clearance requirements above (i.e., special circumstances), the age requirements (no dog or bitch will be bred before the age of two), or a breeder utilized a foreign sire and/or dam with foreign health registry clearances, then the breeder may submit a letter to the Breeder Referral Committee requesting an exemption for that particular breeding.
 Foreign health clearances must still meet or exceed the requirements applied by CERF, OFA or PennHIP.
 The Breeder Referral Committee will have the flexibility to allow a breeder to remain on the Breeder Referral List if they feel the exception is warranted.
 If the breeder does not agree with the decision of the Breeder Referral Committee, they may request their exception be presented to, and reviewed by, the TTCA Board of Directors.